 Wowlab is a Fablab.
 It is located in the studio of Wout Zweers and offers facilities, support, advice and a workspace.
 It is a small but well equipped artist studio where projects and experiments can be realised.
-The emphasis is on design, construction, printing and sculptural projects, but other projects are also welcome if we feel that we can offer help or facilities.
+The emphasis is on design, construction, printing and sculptural projects, but other projects are also welcome if I feel that I can offer help or facilities.

-Wowlab experience is rooted in designing and building with water, theater and sculpture, graphic design and printing.
-Wowlab realised about 15 different classes for young kids last three years as well as various workshops, in Wowlab and in and around Enschede.
+Wowlab is rooted in designing and building skills and experience.
+Water, theater and sculpture, graphic design and printing are my background.
+I realised many home teaching classes for young kids last three years as well as various workshops, in Wowlab and in and around Enschede.
 These workshops aimed at paper craft, printing, design methods and construction.
 I also gave classes, lessons at concordia (theater), at fablab Enschede ( as coordinator i organised many laser classes), and yet more classes and workshops, all focused on designing, making, printing.

 New laser / print workshop, scheduled for 2020:

-After several 1 day or even shorter workshops now a longer, thematically organised workshop is in preparation, scheduled for begin 2019.
-This gives a chance to dive deeper into the subject and get more interesting, longer lasting results.
-Because of the experience with graphic art, set design and design in general the themes will focus there.
-Topics are printing, (laser)cutting, perhaps casting / molding, use of handtools and drafting.
-It does use the digital Wowlab tools when necessary or desired, but offers more emphasis on designing and discovery than the usual “introduction to the laser or 3D printer”.
-However, if you would like to learn to work with those machines, feel free to ask for assistance.
+After several 1 day or even shorter workshops now a longer, thematically organised workshop with the laser and press is scheduled for 2020.
+This gives a chance to dive deeper into the subject and get more interesting results. .
+It will use the digital Wowlab tools when necessary or desired, but offers more emphasis on designing and discovery than an elementary introduction to the laser.
+However, if you would merely like to learn to work with those machines, feel free to ask.